JoeDDenn/JoeDDenn/README.md

 - ⚡ I’m currently learning NestJS, NextJS and more
-- 😻 Currently Working on Multi-tenant SaaS ERP solution using NestJS, NextJS, PrismaORM, and Docker.
+- 😻 Currently Working on [SmoothERP] Multi-tenant SaaS ERP solution using NestJS, NextJS, PrismaORM, and Docker.
 - 🥅 Working on projects using ReactJS and NextJS, but also dabbling in other technologies.
 - ❤  I enjoy gaming, exploring tech, listening to music, and once in a blue moon maybe i'll do some art.